Vacuum cleaners energy label explained

 In the months preceding the energy label's introduction in September 2014 there was a rush to buy vacuum cleaners with very large motors that would soon be banned.

 But, as our testing shows, a smaller motor is no barrier to brilliant cleaning.
-If you need a new vacuum cleaner, our vacuum cleaner reviews can help you to find one that cleans effectively and to avoid the vacuums that do a poor job of household cleaning.
+If you need a new vacuum cleaner, our can help you to find one that cleans effectively and to avoid the vacuums that do a poor job of household cleaning.

 What impact have the stricter 2017 energy regulations had?